Space Vehicles and Robotics (SVR) Lab

 - NVIDIA Jetson AGX

-Computers are remotely accessible and connected to a local network, enabling the development of distributed applications
+- Computers are remotely accessible and connected to a local network, enabling the development of distributed applications

-Satellite Simulator
+- Simulator

-The team is currently developing a Simulink based satellite simulator with the modularity necessary to rapidly configure satellites with different GNC hardware configurations and capable of interacting with external hardware and/or software using the Robot Operating System (ROS2) framework.
+- The team is currently developing a Simulink based satellite simulator with the modularity necessary to rapidly configure satellites with different GNC hardware configurations and capable of interacting with external hardware and/or software using the Robot Operating System (ROS2) framework.
 This simulator is suitable for:

-- Model-In-the-Loop simulations
+- Model-In-the-Loop (MIL) simulations

-- Software-In-the-Loop simulations
+- Software-In-the-Loop (SIL) simulations

-- Hardware-In-the-Loop simulations
+- Hardware-In-the-Loop (HIL) simulations

-Electronics
+- Electronics

-Stations with:
+- Stations with:

 - Power supply